Santa Cruz II 2021 – Eastern Galapagos tour 7 days

 After breakfast, we disembark (dry landing) at Puerto Baquerizo Moreno, the island’s capital, and drive 40 minutes to the island’s southern shore.
 At Cerro Colorado, we visit the breeding centre for highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species, including the San Cristobal mockingbird, and the San Cristobal lava lizard, both island endemics.

 Punta Pitt (San Cristobal Island)

 After breakfast, we take the dinghy over to this idyllic sandy-white beach populated by many sea lions (wet landing).
 The endemic land iguana, unique to this island, may be spotted during the morning walk amid the giant prickly pear cactus.
-Snorkelling and swimming from the panga rounds off our rewarding experience, or if guests prefer, the glass bottom boat is available for non-snorkelers.
+Snorkeling and swimming from the panga rounds off our rewarding experience, or if guests prefer, the glass bottom boat is available for non-snorkelers.
 Opportunity for kayaking.